remnawave/panel/docs/installation/reverse-proxies/nginx.md

 :::info

-You can use any email address to issue the certificate, but it is recommended to use a valid email address.
+You can use any email address to issue the certificate, but it is recommended to use a valid one.

 :::